oasis-lang/oasis/docs/Prototypes.rst

 **__iterator**

 This function is called when the prototype is iterated.
 It accepts a numeric value for index.
-Once the index is out of range, the function must call `panic:iteratorExhausted`.
+Once the index is out of range, the function must call the `iteratorExhausted` function.

 .. code-block:: oasis